 Signs of Root Rot in Spider Plants

-Detecting root rot early can be the difference between a simple recovery and a plant funeral.
-Look for these signs:
+Discovering root rot early can be the difference between a quick recovery or your spider plant dying.
+So look out for these signs:

-• Yellowing leaves: If you notice your spider plant’s usually vibrant green leaves turning yellow, this is an early sign of root stress.
-Yellowing happens because the roots are no longer absorbing nutrients effectively.
+- Yellowing leaves: If you notice your spider plant’s leaves are turning yellow this is an early sign of the roots being stressed.
+Yellowing happens because the roots can’t absorb the nutrients the plant needs.

-• Brown or black leaf tips: As the root damage progresses, the plant’s leaves may begin to show brown or blackened tips, particularly around the edges.
+- Brown or black leaf tips: As the damage to the roots gets worse the plants leaves can begin to get brown or black tips, especially around the edges.

-• Slow growth or no new offshoots: Spider plants typically produce new “pups” when they are happy.
-If your plant isn’t sending out any new shoots, it could be a sign the roots are too compromised to sustain growth.
+- Slow growth or no new offshoots: When spider plants are happy they will give you spiderettes or “pups”.
+If your plant isn’t giving out any new shoots it could be a sign of the roots rotting and that they can’t support any new growth.

 Causes of Root Rot

 So, what causes root rot in spider plants?
-The main culprits are overwatering and poor drainage.
-But other factors can also contribute.
+The main reasons are usually overwatering and poor drainage.
+But other factors can also play a role too.

 Let’s go through each one: